tap349/tap349.github.io/_posts/2018-12-19-elixir-flow.md

   is processed by the 1st operation but the the 3rd item cannot be processed by the 1st operation until the 1st item is processed by both operations => there are only 2 items in the pipe at any given moment.

+most likely partitioning breaks the pipe into 2 parts - before and after it. so 2 Flow operations are executed in different stages which have their own `max_demand`.
+I guess new parts act as standalone pipes and the rule above applies to each of them independently => even if `max_demand` is 1, new item can be consumed by the 1st stage when the 1st item reaches a reducer stage.

 partitioning with Flow.partition/2
 ----------------------------------